ziya-celebi/boot-tool/README.md

 export PATH="$HOME/.local/bin:$PATH"
 ```

-To make this permanent, add the command above to your shell configuration file (for example, ~/.bashrc or ~/.zshrc).
+To make this permanent run the command above

 ## Usage